Yellmahn/SOC-labs/Splunk-SPL-Practice/README.md

 Through this project, I gained practical experience in:

 - Writing SPL queries
-- Log analysis
+- Log analysis with Splunk
-- Field extraction
-- Statistical analysis using SPL
-- Detection engineering
+- Detection engineering Concepts
 - Splunk alert creation
 - Security event investigation
-- Documentation of detection logic
 - Understanding common cyber attack techniques

 ---

 # Conclusion

-This repository represents my practical journey in learning Splunk and detection engineering.
+This repository represents my practical journey in learning Splunk Search Processing Languag (SPL).
 Rather than focusing solely on SPL syntax, I emphasized understanding attacker behavior and translating that knowledge into effective detection logic.
 As I continue learning, additional attack scenarios, detection techniques, and advanced SPL use cases will be added to further expand this project.